natcap/invest.users-guide/source/coastal_protection.rst

    Worlwide variation of tidal range.
 This information can be used to make the best possible guess of tide elevation at the site of interest.

-2. Type of backshore, and sediment and beach characteristics: Here, the user defines what type of sediments make up their backshore.
+2. Type of backshore, Sediment and Beach Characteristics: Here, the user defines what type of sediments make up their backshore.
 Please refer back to :ref:`cp-ProfOptions` for a more complete description of the two options.
 Option number 1 corresponds to a sandy backshore and option 2 corresponds to a muddy backshore; this tells the Wave and Erosion Model which erosion computation to run.
 The user must also enter the median diameter or size of the sediment at their site.
 If users have qualitative description of the sediment at their site (coarse sand, very fine sand, silty, etc.), a representative sediment size can be obtained the Unified Soil Classification (from Dean and Dalrymple, 2002, Ch.
 2) is shown below; a link to this figure is contained in the Spreadsheet.

 .. figure 7